unik-name/help-unikname/docs/2-my-unikname/howto-get-individual-unikname.md

 ---
 home: false
-Title: "How to Get My Individual @unikname identifier?"
+Title: "How to Get My Own Individual @unikname Identifier?"
 ---
-# How to Get My Onw Individual @unikname Identifier?
+# How to Get My Own Individual @unikname Identifier?

 This guide explains how to configure **My Unikname App**, on your smartphone or tablet, in order to acquire a personal @unikname identifier, for your personal use.